The RADSAGA initial training event will take place in Geneva (Switzerland) during the RADECS 2017 conference, to be held on October 2-6, 2017.

 - First radhard FPGA in 28 nm FDSOI process

 - Space Environment and Effects

+As a part of the training event, breakfast lectures will be given at the conference centre on Tuesday, Wednesday and Thursday, starting at 7:30 AM.
 The agenda and registration (open to all students registered in RADECS) are available here!

 The abstracts and short speaker biographies for the training event sessions are the following:

 “Introduction to radiation effects”, Rémi Gaillard (consultant)

 The first part will identify briefly the particles in radiation environments (from space to ground) and their interaction mechanisms with matter with a focus on insulators and semiconductors.
 Then the cumulative effects (TID and DD) will be described on specific electronic devices.
 Single event effects will be introduced and described as non destructive (SET,SEU) and potentially destructive effects (SEB, SEDR, SEL, SEFI).
 The last part of the presentation will be dedicated to the research interest and the skills needed to cover the different domains of radiation effects analysis, hardening and testing techniques (interaction mechanisms, TCAD, circuit analysis, measurement techniques, statistics, dosimetry)

 Rémi Gaillard, Doctor in nuclear physics Engineering and Doctor in Physics has worked on radiation effects on electronics for about 50 years covering successively military applications, space applications and finally atmospheric and ground level effects for natural and man made radiation environments.
 After 30 years spent at Nucletudes (Airbus Group) with last position as Scientific Advisor and International Group Expert, Rémi Gaillard is now working as a consultant on radiation effects.
 Rémi Gaillard is IEEE Senior Member and has been active at the beginning of RADECS as short course instructor, short course organizer and chairman for RADECS.